What Is ICAO?

 Implementation of ICAO Standards and Recommended Practices (SARPs) are a fundamental part of the Chicago Convention.

-Standards are necessary to provide us some assurance that we have control over the transportation system.
+Standards are necessary to provide us with some assurance that we have control over the transportation system.
 All contracting states must conform to the standards or notify ICAO of any exceptions taken.
 Recommended practices are desirable and ICAO encourages states to adopt these "recommended practices."

 Annexes document these SARPs.
 In turn, SARPs form the foundation of a safe, global aviation system.

-What is Annex 19?
+What Is Annex 19?